 What to look for in a kitten

 If possible, ask to see the kittens with their mother.
 That way, you can check out the mother's general health and temperament.
-While she may not be in tip-top condition as a result of looking after her babies, you can at least make sure the kittens haven't been prematurely weaned or brought in from somewhere else.
+While they may not be in tip-top condition as a result of looking after their babies, you can at least make sure the kittens haven't been prematurely weaned or brought in from somewhere else.